 I-Corps@Ohio is offered on a competitive basis to teams comprised of research faculty or staff members, students and executive mentors that have protected institutional Intellectual Property (IP) and a commitment to the commercial advancement of that IP, especially as a technology-based startup in Ohio.
 Teams develop market-driven value propositions and scalable business models designed to attract the business assistance, talent and capital needed to support a high-growth enterprise.

-Estimated Number of Annual Awards and Cohorts: I-Corps @Ohio will disburse a maximum of 16 awards in 2020 and 2021, 8 awards per cohort.
+Estimated Number of Annual Awards and Cohorts: I-Corps @Ohio will disburse a maximum of 12 awards in 2022.
 The duration of each award is six (6) months.

 Anticipated Funding Amount: Awards will not exceed $12,500 (US$).

 The primary goal of the I-Corps@Ohio program is to advance the translation of fundamental research to innovative products and services that drive scalable business models that serve as the basis for startup companies.
 Furthermore, the program recognizes that these new ventures must be of sufficient merit to attract subsequent third-party funding, to encourage collaboration between academia and industry, and to train students and faculty in the practice of innovation and entrepreneurship.
 Teams that receive I-Corps@Ohio funding are required to complete an intensive 8-week, hands-on training program.
 The curriculum is designed to help aspiring entrepreneurial teams understand the market for their technology, develop a compelling commercialization strategy and attain new skills that will be very useful to a long-term career in research and development.

 During the 8-week program, I-Corps@Ohio teams will:

 - Implement key business modeling concepts, including problem-solution fit, customer/market segments, value propositions, channels, and revenue streams;